Govardhan-17/AI-Medical-Report-Assistant/README.md

 # 🖥️ Application Workflow

-1. Upload a Chest X-ray image
+1. Upload a Chest X-ray image.
-2. Image preprocessing
+2. Preprocess the image.
-3. EfficientNetB0 predicts the disease
+3. EfficientNetB0 predicts the disease.
-4. Confidence score is displayed
+4. Display prediction confidence.
-5. Google Gemini generates an AI medical report
+5. Google Gemini generates an AI-assisted medical report.
-6. Prediction is stored in SQLite
-7. Prediction history is displayed
-8. History can be downloaded as CSV
+6. Automatically generate a PDF report.
+7. Save the PDF inside the **reports/** folder.
+8. Store prediction details in SQLite.
+9. Display the report.
+10. Allow users to download the PDF report.
+11. Display prediction history.
+12. Download prediction history as CSV.

 ---